Discourse in a Docker container

 I fixed this yesterday and a host of other bugs, can you re-bootstrap (also no need to build the base images anymore I published samsaffron/docker)

-Caleb Land over 10 years ago
+Caleb Land about 11 years ago

 Caleb Land